 Housing and Residence Life is responsible for the overall management, administration, and program development of all University residential facilities.
-Living in the Residence Halls affords and encourages each member of the community to participate in the shaping of his/her environment.
+Living in the Residence Halls encourages each community member to participate in shaping their environment.
 This is accomplished through the following goals of Housing and Residence Life:

 - 1. To provide quality residential programs and services. - 2.
 In partnership with all residents, to create a safe, secure, and comfortable living environment that promotes inclusiveness. - 3.
-To create a nurturing environment in the Residence Halls that is conducive to and supports academicachievement and intellectual stimulation. - 4.
+To create a nurturing environment in the Residence Halls that is conducive to and supports academic achievement and intellectual stimulation. - 4.
 To create strong and supportive residential communities in the halls. - 5.
 To encourage residents to help individually and collectively shape their environment and take mutual responsibility for their environment. - 6.
 To promote diversity awareness, appreciation, and interaction. - 7.
 To enhance student development by offering activities, experiences, and opportunities congruent with the educational mission of the University and the students' educational aspirations. - 8.
 To support programs, services, activities, and interventions that foster dialogue and interactions with students, their peers, staff, and faculty; thus, providing residents with an educational advantage. - 9.
 To inform residents of the policies, procedures and regulations required for successful group living. - 10.
 To emphasize personal responsibility and accountability.